 - International students

-The Ministry of Health's What to expect when you get a COVID-19 vaccine website also has a lot of helpful information, including what you need to know before, during and after a COVID-19 vaccination.
+The Ministry of Health's COVID-19 vaccines website also has a lot of helpful information.

 Ask Your Vaccine Questions